NextronSystems/analysis-cockpit-manual/glossary/case-glossary.rst

      - False Positive cases contain events that indicate suspicious or malicious activity, but the review revealed that it is actually legitimate software or other elements.
-The only reason for a false positive is a scanner malfunction or signatures that falsely report a threat (see section :ref:`usage/glossary:Difference between False Positive and Legitimate Anomaly` for details).
+The only reason for a false positive is a scanner malfunction or signatures that falsely report a threat (see section :ref:`glossary/case-glossary:difference between false positive and legitimate anomaly` for details).
 A false positive usually triggers a review by Nextron Systems and a signature adjustment.
    * - Unknown